vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...2_deep]media/[...3]media-visibility/_Docs.md

 ---
-description: This element is used to manage media state as page or viewport visibility changes.
+description: This component is used to manage media state as page or viewport visibility changes.
 ---

 ## Usage